 - Does every page have a call to action?

-- Does your website look good on different devices?
+- How does your website look on different devices?

 - Does it look good on different browsers?